 Academic Skills workshops and webinars

 We run workshops and webinars to help you become a more effective learner.

 We also offer one-to-one 50-minute academic skills tutorials by appointment.
 When you book, you can select either an in-person (on campus) or online (MS Teams) appointment.

 All meetings are confidential to the Academic Skills Team.
 We won’t disclose information about you to other departments within the University unless we believe you, or someone else, to be at risk of harm.

 - Academic reading skills

 - Managing your time

-Please note: ALS does not provide a proofreading service
+Please note: The Academic Skills team does not provide a proofreading service.

 Meet the team: